tensorflow/models/research/delf/delf/python/training/global_features/README.md

 The main training loop (for the required number of epochs):
 1. Finding the hard negative pairs in the dataset (using the forward pass through the model)
 1. Creating the training dataset from generator which changes every epoch.
-Each element in the dataset consists of 1xPositive image, 1xQuery image , NxHard negative images (N is specified by the `num_neg` flag), an array specifying the Positive (-1), Query (0), Negative (1) images.
+Each element in the dataset consists of 1 x Positive image, 1 x Query image , N x Hard negative images (N is specified by the `num_neg` flag), an array specifying the Positive (-1), Query (0), Negative (1) images.
 1. Performing one training step and calculating the final epoch loss.
 1. If validation is required, finding hard negatives in the validation set